 Chicken stock made with bones is a good old-fashioned flavour boost for your soups, stews, sauces, gravy, casseroles and risottos.
 It’s really easy to make in your Thermomix and can be a wonderful natural pick-me-up if you are feeling a little under the weather.
 I regularly make a quick stock (also known as a bone broth) in my Thermomix using this recipe.
 The chicken wings are cooked from raw, which produces a ‘white’ stock with a delicate chicken flavour.
-Alternatively, use roasted chicken wings to give your stock a more robust flavour of chicken – see tips.
+Alternatively, use roasted chicken wings to give your stock a more robust flavour of chicken – see 5th tip.

 Chicken wings can be quite inexpensive, even organic ones, and when I find they’re available at a reduced price in our local supermarket or farm shop, I buy extra and freeze them for stock.
 Wings from pasture raised chickens raised without hormones and antibiotics are also excellent for this recipe.